CONFIG - Control task configuration

 Signal specification

-• The first output is the PWM clock signal and can be connected to the > input of the PWM blocks to set their frequency to the CLK0 frequency.
+• The first output is the PWM clock signal.
+It can be connected to the > input of any PWM block to associate it to CLK0.

-• The second output is the sampling clock signal SCLK and must be connected to the > input signal of all the ADC blocks of the model.
+• The second output is the sampling clock signal SCLK.
+It must be connected to the > input signal of all the ADC blocks.

-The simulation behavior of these signals is described in Simulation essentials with Simulink (PN135).
+The behavior of these signals during simulations is described in Simulation essentials with Simulink (PN135).

 PLECS block